Bartedel/ComputerScience478470/README.md

 Then the binary matrix is hashed to a signature matrix which is used as input in the LSH algorithm which presents candidate pairs.
 Those candidate pairs are then compared using a MSM algorithm.
 The F1* and F1 are reported.

-The code can be used on the dataset "TVs-all-merged.json" without entering anything else.
+The code can be used on the dataset "TVs-all-merged.json" without entering anything else except for the brand name list.